konstantink36/Udacity-Cpp-OpenStreetMap/README.md

 # Route Planning Project

-This repo contains the starter code for the Route Planning project.

 This is my solution to Udacity's OpenStreetMap Route Planner as part of the C++ Development Nanodegree.
 The aim of this project is to successfully navigate a map via the shortest path between two points on the map using the A* search algorithm.

 Map data from OSM XML file is parsed and the optimal path is plotted using IO2D Library in C++;